 The following photos were taken by N. Guy Ferrell.
 Most have never been seen.
 Many of them were taken in Tampa and Palm Beach Florida between 1966 and 1974 when Guy was working for the Palm Beach Post.

-One of the challenges this app has is that it has basically two parts.
+One of the challenges this app has is that it has basically two primary functions.
 Both are totally unrelated.
 I think this distinction is important for the user to understand quickly.
 For one thing, these two separate parts both require scanning of some type.
-So, not creating a distinction between these parts can create a Coke… Read more
+So, not creating a distinction between these parts can create a… Read more

 I have a 91-year-old grandmother.
 She lives in Nashville, so I don’t get to see her much.
 But it is nice to talk to her on the phone.
 But even that is difficult to do.
 Smartphones are a little too complex and feature-rich for her.
 And I wouldn’t expect her to remember my phone number… Read more